KY-2000/AutomatedMLPipeline/README.md

 # AutomatedMLPipeline
 This project is currently a beta version of take home assessment for Technical Assessment.
+It is an idea reference only, please don't copy all the code.

 ## Build an automated machine learning pipeline to predict the risk of loan applications
 Introduction